An ANNUAL CIVIC RITUAL AND PARTICIPATORY ART PROJECT

 Since 2015, the USDAC has hosted the People’s State of the Union as an invitation to supplement the President’s stories by coming together in our own homes, schools, houses of worship, and community organizations to share our own take on the state of our union.
 More than 120 communities have taken part for each of the last two years.

-- Tune in to the Poetic Address.
+- Tune in to the Poetic Address, or host a viewing party.
 (If inspired to do more, you could create your own local Poetic Address, use stories shared as testimony for a city council meeting, or start a USDAC group in your community.)

 more info on #psotu17